jpsco5890/bggn_213/class_09-mini_project/lab_09-Reddan.md

     ##            6.573234e-02            6.186747e-02            1.806127e-02

-Run the ‘prcomp()’ on the Wisconsin dataframe with scaling to account for different variables having variable scales of values.
+Run the ‘prcomp()’ on the Wisconsin dataframe with scaling to account for different variables having varying scales of values.

 ``` r
 wisconsin_pca <- prcomp(naive_wisconsin_df, scale = TRUE)